Introduction of Socket

 (a) Datagram Socket :

-• In datagram socket, each data packet sent or received is individually addressed and routed.
+• In the datagram socket, each data packet sent or received is individually addressed and routed.
 The communication order and reliability are not guaranteed, so multiple data packets sent from one machine or process to another may arrive in any order or might not arrive at all.

 • UDP sockets are not identified by the remote address, but only by the local address, although each message has an associated remote address that can be retrieved from each datagram with the networking application programming interface (API).